ITEM 1. COVER PAGE

 We charge fees based on each client’s requirements for our services.
 Each client executes a client service agreement (client agreement) with us outlining the services we will provide and the investment management, financial planning and other fees we will charge for the services.
 In addition, investors in the Closed Growth Capital Funds pay investment management fees to RGT for its services as investment manager to those funds pursuant to the funds’ governing documents.
 Investors in Growth Capital 2019 pay fees pursuant to the fund’s governing documents, as summarized below.

 Our fees are negotiable, taking into consideration factors such as the amount of assets we will manage for a client, the complexity of the client’s financial plan, the type and amount of services requested, and any special circumstances including consideration of aggregation of certain other related clients.
-It is therefore possible that clients receiving similar services from us will pay different fees.
+Therefore, clients receiving similar services, in certain circumstances, will pay different fees.

 MANAGED ACCOUNT CLIENTS